freeCodeCamp/guide/src/pages/clojure/vectors/index.md

 ## When to use a vector?

 A vector should be used in almost all cases if you need a collection, because they have the shortest random-access times, which makes it easy to retrieve items from a vector.
 Note that vectors are ordered.
 If order doesn't matter, it may be better to use a set.
-Also note that vectors are designed for appending items; if you need to prepend items, you might want to use a list.
+Also note that vectors are designed for appending items; if you need to prepend items, you might want to use a list:

 | [![:point_left:](//forum.freecodecamp.com/images/emoji/emoji_one/point_left.png?v=2 ":point_left:") Previous](//forum.freecodecamp.com/t/clojure-lists-they-are-everything/18417) | [![:book:](//forum.freecodecamp.com/images/emoji/emoji_one/book.png?v=2 ":book:") Home ![:book:](//forum.freecodecamp.com/images/emoji/emoji_one/book.png?v=2 ":book:")](//forum.freecodecamp.com/t/clojure-resources/18422) | [Next ![:point_right:](//forum.freecodecamp.com/images/emoji/emoji_one/point_right.png?v=2 ":point_right:")](//forum.freecodecamp.com/t/clojure-hashmaps/18414)|
 | [Lists](//forum.freecodecamp.com/t/clojure-lists-they-are-everything/18417) | [Table of Contents](//forum.freecodecamp.com/t/clojure-resources/18422) | [Hashmaps](//forum.freecodecamp.com/t/clojure-hashmaps/18414)|